9:30-9:50 Disco wellbeing session

 In April 2018, Robert Rose was employed directly by Braintree District Museum Trust as Museums Manager with responsibility for Braintree Museum and the Warner Textile Archive.
 Working with a staff team of six colleagues, freelance staff and volunteers, across two sites, his responsibilities include the management of commercial services at the Warner Textile Archive and reporting to the Directors of the trading company, Warner Textile Archive Trading Company Ltd. His background in collections management and social history has been supplemented by commercial experience of working with the Warner Textile Archive since 2004.

-John, de Havilland Aircraft Museum
+Growing Through Tough Times: Case Study of de Havilland Aircraft Museum

 15:15-15:20 Closing remarks for day one